 Thanks to innovative technology, even Indian food sellers operating out of a kiosk or a truck can now accept payments from anyone with a credit or debit card.

-To put technology to work and get paid, anytime, anywhere, the merchant’s checklist includes three things: (1) an iPhone, (2) a payment app, and (3) a card reader provided by the mobile payment service provider.
+To put technology to work and get paid any time and anywhere, the merchant’s checklist roughly includes three things:

-Choosing the right service is essential, so here are the best five apps to take payments with your iPhone.
+Choosing the right service is essential, so here are the best five apps for US businesses to take payments with an iPhone.

 Square – no contract, no monthly fixed costs

-Square was founded in 2009 by Twitter co-founder Jack Dorsey.
-Square stands out with its simple and easy-to-use tools and back office.
-By using this platform, merchants have no obligations, no need to sign a contract, and pay only if they have a transaction – a single fee of 2.75% per swipe, or 3.5% + $0.15 per keyed transaction.
+Square stands out with its comprehensive, easy-to-use free tools and back office.
+Merchants have no obligations, no need to sign a contract, and pay only if they have a transaction – a single fee of 2.75% per swipe, or 3.5% + 15¢ per keyed transaction.
 Square is also one of the few mobile card reader companies that do not require a credit check.

-While Square works on iOS 6.0 or later, it is recommended to take advantage of the most recent app available for iOS 7.
+While Square works on iOS 9.3.5 or later, it is recommended to take advantage of the most recent app available for iOS for the best app performance.

-Back in May 2014, Square reported that it is processing more than $15 billion in payments per year, up from $8 billion reported in 2012.
-The most frequent complaint about Square has been lackluster customer service, leading people to look for alternatives to Square.
+The most frequent complaint about Square has been lacklustre customer service, leading people to look for alternatives to Square.

-PayAnywhere was launched in 2011 and offers mobile payments solutions to businesses both in the US and internationally.
-Compared to Square, PayAnywhere provides two plans: storefront and mobile.
-The former includes a free tablet with built-in reader, charges 1.69% per swipe, and has a monthly basic service fee of $12.95.
+PayAnywhere provides two mobile payment solutions plans: Storefront and Mobile.
+The former includes a free tablet with built-in reader, charging 1.69% per swipe and has a monthly basic service fee of $12.95.

-By choosing the mobile plan, on the other hand, merchants have no monthly fees, but get a free mobile card reader and the PayAnywhere app.
-As for the cost, merchants are charged $2.69% per swipe, and will see their funds deposited in their bank account within one business day with sales processed before 5:00 p.m.
+By choosing the Mobile plan, on the other hand, merchants have no monthly fees, but get a free mobile card reader and the PayAnywhere app.
+As for the cost, merchants are charged $1.69% per swipe, dip and contactless tap and will see their funds deposited in their bank account within one business day with sales processed before 5 PM.

 PayPal Here – cards, cash, eChecks, and PayPal check-in

-Another great feature of PayPal Here is that besides tracking cash sales, merchants can accept both eChecks and mobile payments without the card reader, meaning customers can even pay with PayPal by checking-in using the PayPal mobile app.
-PayPal processed $27 billion in mobile payment volume in 2013, up 99% on 2012.
+Another great feature of PayPal Here is that besides tracking cash sales, merchants can accept both eChecks and mobile payments without the card reader, meaning customers can even pay with PayPal by checking in using the PayPal mobile app.

 Intuit GoPayment – synchronization with QuickBooks

-Launched in 2009, Intuit GoPayment was among the first players targeting small businesses with an option to accept payments anytime, anywhere.
-Since Intuit is the maker of QuickBooks, accounting software for small businesses, one of the notable features is the automatic synchronization with QuickBooks.
+Intuit GoPayment was among the first players targeting small businesses with an option to accept payments any time, anywhere.
+Since Intuit is the maker of QuickBooks (accounting software for small businesses), one of the notable features is the automatic synchronization with QuickBooks.

-Other features include a personalized look and up to 50 allowed users, which means all your employees can accept payments while on the go.
+Other features include a personalized look and limitless allowed users, which means all your employees can accept payments while on the go.